 What is Topical CBD? (and How Does it Work?)

 Topical CBD is a product infused with cannabinoids, which are compounds found in the cannabis plant, and designed to be applied externally, onto the skin.
 It is known to provide quick localized relief without ingestion.
-Since topical CBD it is applied externally, it only affects the surface layers of the body.
+Since topical CBD is applied externally, it only affects the surface layers of the body.
 This is all it needs though.

-Inside each of our bodies is an endocannabinoid system (ECS) which is a network of receptors which can be found in the brain, nervous system, and other parts of your body.
+Inside each of our bodies is an endocannabinoid system (ECS) which is a network of receptors that can be found in the brain, nervous system, and other parts of your body.
 The ECS is also in our skin and is the key to how topical CBD works.